PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

 can mislead developers into thinking that a particular piece of code can perform a falsely implied action, which can impede development until they discover the defect.
-If this goes unnoticed for long enough, an entire framework can build around these false assumptions, requiring for the framework to undergo large-scale refractoring.
+If this goes unnoticed for long enough, an entire framework can build around these false assumptions, requiring for the framework to undergo large-scale refactoring.
 Any of these scenarios waste large amounts of project's resources, delaying important features from being implemented.
-As a code reviewer, it is your job to prevent these scenarios from occuring.
+As a code reviewer, it is your job to prevent these scenarios from occurring.

 Code Logic
 ~~~~~~~~~~